YoranBrondsema/yoranbrondsema/content/post/to-type-or-not-to-type-quantifying-detectable-bugs-in-javascript.md

 find the results of this part very solid because this method doesn't take into account the "reasoning" time.
-However, they did come to the valid conclusion that Flow has an advantage over TypeScript here as its stronger inference system requires less type annotations to detect typing bugs.
+However, they did come to the valid conclusion that Flow has an advantage over TypeScript here as its stronger inference system requires less type annotations to detect typing bugs.[^1]

 I have no practical experience with either type checker yet.
 However, I have worked in statically typed compiled languages before and I always felt a certain